bigelowd-erau/GEA-Portfolio/index.md

 "_Originally devised by Barbara Liskov, this principle can be a bit difficult to understand.
 At its core, it means that “subclasses should add to a base class’s behavior, not replace it.”
 Ideally, parent instances should be able to replace their child instances without creating any unexpected or mysterious behavior._"

+This tutorial project focused more on Interface Segregation than Liskov's Substitution Principle.
+As such there are no parent child classes where the child adds to the parent behavior but does not change it.
+In retrospect the Switcher class and child implementations violate this prinicple.
+Something that would be greate for a refactor to bring the project more inline with SOLID principles.